 (For coastal swimming see the Jurassic Coast page)

 Of course, care is needed.
 These hidden little spots are not made for human pleasure!
 They are natural, they do not adhere to health and safety regulations.
 If parking is full or difficult, find another place to visit, there are plenty of options (not all spots have vehicular access).
 Please be safe, respect the environment and stick to the footpaths.

 The River Stour is Dorset’s main river, almost splitting the county into two.
 Starting at Stourhead in Wiltshire, it travels though villages and hamlets of Thomas Hardy’s literary landscape of The Vale of the little Dairies, known in reality as the Blackmore Vale.
 Passing the small towns of Sturminster Newton and Blandford Forum and then larger conurbations of Wimborne, Poole and Bournemouth, it eventually reaches the sea at Christchurch harbour, and escaping out into the world past Hengistbury Head.

 Scattered along it’s banks are many fishing spots and there are a few locations where access is possible and the river is shallow.
 It makes these little havens perfect for a refreshing escape.

 Traipsing across the southern part of Cranborne Chase they were able to stealthy dismantle them.
 The Knowlton villagers were woken by the disturbance, but not until the thieves were escaping.
 They followed in hot pursuit back across the Chase.
-On reaching White Mill Bridge the thieves threw the bells over the edge to hide them in the flowing river below.
+On reaching White Mill Bridge the thieves threw the bells over the edge to hide them in the flowing water below.
 When the Knowlton residents arrived, knowledge of any stolen bells was strongly denied, they had no option but to return empty handed.

-Today they are still there.
+Today, they are still there.
 Whereabouts exactly, we don’t know.
 But who knows what other treasures might lie at the bottom of the River Stour!